-Trump Will Be The First Sitting President To Deliver A Live Video Address To The March For Life
+President Trump Tells March For Life Rally The White House Is "With You All The Way"

 "These undeterred warriors, many of whom travel to Washington, D.C., every year for the March for Life, are changing hearts and saving lives through their passionate defense of and loving care for all human lives."

+House Speaker Paul Ryan also addressed the March for Life rally, telling the crowd "the pro-life movement is on the rise."

+"Can we just thank God for giving us a pro-life president back in the White House?"
+Ryan said to cheers from the audience.

-Following the rally, thousands of anti-abortion rights activists will walk to the United States Supreme Court to protest outside the building.
+Following the rally, thousands of anti–abortion rights activists marched to the United States Supreme Court to protest outside the building.

 This is a developing story.
 Check back for updates and follow BuzzFeed News on Twitter.